saabi/vminpoly/README.md

 Latest Changes:
 ---------------

-After some bug fixes it finally works down to IE6!
+* After some bug fixes it finally works down to IE6!
+* Also, I removed the dependency on jQuery.